Kubernetes - controller-runtime

 Deployment

 The Controller will normally run outside of the control plane, much as you would run any containerized application.
-For example, you can run the controller in your cluster as a Deployment
+For example, you can run the controller in your cluster as a Deployment.

-folder of a Helm Chart.
+CRD in the crds folder of a Helm Chart.